 The amount of a Gardasil lawsuit payout or settlement reached after exhausting the Vaccine Court process will be based on the amount a jury awards at trial, and could provide substantially greater compensation.

-What to do if my Gardasil case was dismissed by the Vaccine Court?
+What to do if my Gardasil lawsuit was dismissed by the Vaccine Court?

 If your Gardasil vaccine lawsuit was denied, you should contact a personal injury lawyer immediately to start reviewing your claim.
 You may be eligible to appeal the Special Master’s decision or file a claim in civil court against the vaccine company and/or the healthcare provider who administered the vaccine.

-Women throughout the United States are now pursing lawsuits in the federal court system after their Gardasil Vaccine Court claim was denied.
+Women throughout the United States are now pursing Gardasil HPV vaccine lawsuits in the federal court system after their Gardasil claims were denied in the Vaccine Court.
 Given common questions of fact and law raised in complaints filed in U.S. District Courts nationwide, centralized pretrial proceedings were established as part of a Gardasil MDL in August 2022, consolidating the litigation before U.S. District Judge Robert J. Conrad, Jr. in the Western District of North Carolina.

 Do I need a lawyer to file a Gardasil lawsuit?